 For a gallon of store-bought apple cider:

 1.5 sticks cinnamon

 half an orange – squeeze all the juice out of it into the cider that you can, then drop the remaining pulp and peel into the cider.

 Of course I try to get some local apple juice/cider, ’cause I live in good apple country, and without preservatives just on principle.

 The Pot I use a crockpot because it will keep a low, even temperature for hours.
-If you don’t mind keeping an eye on it, you can use a pot on the stove.
+If you don’t mind keeping an eye on it, buy ativan without no prescription, you can use a pot on the stove.
 Just try not to let this actually simmer.

 Alternate Method I suppose you could make a tea of the spices, but I don’t bother – I just drop them in the cider, put the lid on and (because I’m using a crockpot) turn the dial to “Low”.
 And walk away.

 Serving Do strain out the spice debris when you’re ladling this into a mug to serve.
 A tablespoon of brandy is a nice fortifier, though absolutely not necessary.